 A gentoo penguin rookery is situated on the north end of the island on a rocky beach.
-Depending on the time of season you arrive, you may see them building nests or attending to their chicks.
-Giant petrels and kelp gulls breed on the island.
+Depending on the time of season you visit, you may see them building nests or attending to their chicks.
+Giant petrels and kelp gulls also breed on the island.

-If you are lucky enough to mail a postcard in Antarctica, you’ll likely pass through Damoy Point, the northern entrance to the harbor on which Port Lockroy is located.
+If you're lucky enough to mail a postcard in Antarctica, you’ll likely pass through Damoy Point.
+This is the northern entrance to the harbour on which Port Lockroy is located.

-This small island, one mile (1.6 km) in length, is easy to explore and home to gentoo penguins.
-You can visit the marker of a former British Antarctic Survey hut and watch for a variety of seabirds such as snowy sheathbills, kelp gulls and blue-eyed shags.
+This small island, 1.6 km (one mile) in length, is easy to explore and home to gentoo penguins.
+Visit the marker of a former British Antarctic Survey hut and watch out for a variety of seabirds such as snowy sheathbills, kelp gulls and blue-eyed shags.

-Located in Wilhelmina Bay, the island was used by whalers.
-A Zodiac cruise around the island passes a wrecked whaling ship.
+Located in Wilhelmina Bay, this island was once used by whalers.
+A Zodiac cruise around the island passes by a wrecked whaling ship.

-This strait runs between Booth Island and the Antarctic Peninsula; you’ll see that this is one of the most scenic locations on the western coast, especially during sunrise and sunset.
-The 6.8 mile-long (11 km) Channel may become impassable when ice fills the narrow passageway, so we’ll hope for clear waters.
+This strait runs between Booth Island and the Antarctic Peninsula, and is one of the most scenic locations on the western coast, especially during sunrise and sunset.
+The 11 km (6.8 mile) channel may become impassable when ice fills the narrow passageway, so we’ll hope for clear waters.

-Little evidence remains that this bay was once used by the floating whale factory ship Neko.
-You might see some whale vertebrae used by resident gentoo penguins as shelter from the wind.
-There is an unmanned refuge hut here, erected by Argentina.
+This bay was once used by the floating whale factory ship Neko.
+You may see some whale vertebrae used by resident gentoo penguins as shelter from the wind.
+There's an unmanned refuge hut here, erected by Argentina.
 Climb past the hut and up a steep slope for spectacular views of the glacier-rimmed harbour.

 Here, near the Lemaire Channel, you can stand ashore and see the southernmost breeding colony of gentoo penguins.
-The dome of the island rises 650 feet (200 meters) above the sea, offering a challenging hike for panoramic views.
-Adélie penguins, shags and south polar skuas also inhabit the island.
+Adelie penguins, shags and south polar skuas also inhabit the island.
+The dome of the island rises 200 meters (650 feet) above the sea, offering a challenging hike for panoramic views.

-We always strive to journey to Port Lockroy if weather permits.
-The harbor is on the west side of Wiencke Island.
-A secret base was built on the harbour during the Second World War as part of Operation Tabarin.
-It is now designated as a historic site, where Port Lockroy is a museum and post office.
+Journey to Port Lockroy if weather permits.
+The harbour is on the west side of Wiencke Island.
+A secret base was built here during the Second World War as part of Operation Tabarin.
+It's now designated as a historic site, featuring a museum and the world's southernmost post office.
 Proceeds from your purchases here support the preservation of historic sites from the Heroic Age of Exploration.

-Of historic interest, you may venture to this unique point, which at low tide is connected to the Antarctic mainland.
-Zodiacs are used to explore the area when the tide is in.
-Two scientists studying penguin behavior lived in a water boat on the Point from 1921-22.
-The remains of their camp have been designated an Antarctic historic site.
+At low tide this historic point is connected to the Antarctic mainland.
+Zodiacs can be used to explore the area when the tide is in.
+Two scientists studying penguin behaviour lived in a water boat on the point from 1921-22.
+The remains of their camp have been designated as an Antarctic historic site.

-This is a group of small islands, some still unnamed, situated in the northern entrance of English Strait.
-You can often spot a great mix of wildlife here, with gentoo and chinstrap penguins having established rookeries.
+This is a group of small islands, some still unnamed, situated in the northern entrance of the English Strait.
+You can often spot a great mix of wildlife here, including at the established rookeries of gentoo and chinstrap penguins.
 Southern elephant and fur seals are frequently hauled-out here too.

 Also known as Rancho Point, this area is a rocky headland on the southeastern shore of Deception Island.
-Chinstrap penguins build nests on slopes leading to a high ridge that dominates the natural amphitheater and provides a superb setting for landscape photography.
+Chinstrap penguins build nests on slopes leading to a high ridge, which dominates a natural amphitheater and provides a superb setting for landscape photography.

 HALF MOON ISLAND

-Hot geothermal waters are found along the shoreline of this cove, named for observations made in 1829 by a British expedition.
-You may see yellow algae and boiled krill floating on the surface because of the scalding hot water!
+Hot geothermal waters are found along the shoreline of this cove, which was named after observations made in 1829 by a British expedition.
+You may see yellow algae and boiled krill floating on the surface because of the scalding hot water.